 We, as God’s chosen people, the remnant, we have the amazing responsibility of representing the heart of God in these final days.
 It is a serious responsibility, that should not be taken lightly.
 Many people longed to see these days, when all of the prophecies would be fulfilled, and Jesus would return.
-We should rejoice in seeing this fulfillment, being part of it as the chosen generation, all while mourning for His lost sheep, knowing that Jesus is coming sooner that we can fathom.
+We should rejoice in seeing this fulfillment, being part of it as the chosen generation, all while mourning and warning His lost sheep, knowing that Jesus is coming sooner that we can fathom.

 All over the world, Jesus is being maliciously misrepresented; meanwhile the world grows more and more wicked and deceitful.
 With time so short, and all that is warring against us in the Spirit, we need to be running to win the prize all the time, in season and out of season, ready to speak a word of Life to anyone God directs us to.
 We should, at all times, be ready to act on His command, without fear because He has prepared us beforehand for such a work as this, for we are His workmanship (Ephesians 2:4-9).
 It is not by faith alone that we are saved, even the demons believe, but it is by our works, working together with our faith, and it is by our works that our faith is made perfect (James 2:14-26).
 Now is the time to prepare our hearts, not to veer from the narrow path, but to keep our eyes fixed straight ahead.
 Now, more than ever before, we should beware of false prophets, false teachers, and the ‘return’ of the the antichrist, because even the elect could be fooled.
 Now is the time to walk upright, in the Spirit, ready and awaiting Jesus’ return.